riinr/nim_emscripten_tutorial/readme.md

 emcc step0.c -o step0.html
 ```

-To view the files we need to run a webserver:
+To view the files we need to run a webserver, run the project webserver:

-To serve files, run the project services:
 ```sh
 initSvcs
 ```